LIFE IN ANCIENT CHINA

 The religion of Taoism was founded in Ancient China.
 Confucianism was a system of ethics but Taoism is a religion.
 Taoists believe in the Tao, which means the way.
 The Tao is an indescribable force behind nature and all living things.
 Taoists believe in Wuwei or non-action, which means going with the natural flow or way of things like a stick being carried along on a stream.
 Taoism also teaches humility and compassion.
 Taoists worship a pantheon of gods.
 Buddhism reached China in the 1st Century AD

-Ancestor worship was an important part of life.
+Ancestor worship was an important part of life in Ancient China.
 Each family had a household shrine where they burned incense and made offerings.
 People believed the dead could help the living and prayed to them.

 The Chinese also believed in ghosts.
 (People who died and had no descendants to care for them or who were neglected by their family).

 Children were supposed to be obedient.
 In China male heirs were very important as they carried on the family.
 Girls were valued much less than boys and baby girls were often left outside to die or were drowned.
 In any case infant mortality was high.
 People would have many children but not all would live to adulthood.

 Some boys went to school.
 There they learned the teachings of Confucius by heart.
 They also learned calligraphy.
 Of course, only a minority of boys went to school.
 Most did not.
 Instead they worked in the fields from an early age.

 Foot binding became common in China during the Song Dyansty (960-1279).
 When they were 4 or 5 girls had their feet bound.
 Eventually the girl's feet became deformed so they had difficulty walking.
 However 'lily feet' were very attractive to men.